x-tools/xtools/docs/development.rst

 To contribute to the development of xTools, you may fork us on GitHub.
 A few things to be aware of first:

 1. xTools is based on Symfony 3.0.
-We use Twig as our templating engine.
+We use Twig as our template engine.
 Symfony is a full MVC system.
   a.
 The controllers are located at ``src/AppBundle/controller``.
 They are sorted by tool
   b.
 The twig templates are located at ``app/resources/views``.
 They are sorted by tool.
 2. We use the ``@Route`` syntax to configure routes.